Course Search

 Course Experience: University-Based Experience

-Note: Priority will be given to students enrolled in the English to Chinese Translation program(s).
+Note: Priority will be given to students enrolled in the English and Chinese Translation program(s).
 Other students will be admitted as space permits.

 ECTD65H3 - Translation Studies and Theory After the Cultural Turn